kefrankk/kefrankk/README.md

 ## ✨ About me

-Astrophysicist with a solid background in Physics, currently completing a Ph.D. in the field.
-With 6 years of experience in data analysis applied to Astrophysics, using Python to develop data analysis and visualization algorithms.
+PhD in Physics with 6 years of experience in data analysis applied to Astrophysics, using Python to develop data analysis and visualization algorithms.

 🚀 Embarking on a new journey in the tech field.